peterch405/pchic_network/README.md

 ## Installing dependencies

-This repository is an RStudio project that uses Packrat for package management and reproducibility.
-The versions included in Packrat are not the same used in the paper.
-However, initial testing indicates that the results produced with newer package versions are the same.
+This repository is an RStudio project that relies on renv for package management to ensure reproducibility.
+The versions included in renv are not the same as used during the writing of the paper.
+However, initial testing indicates that the results produced with newer package versions are identical.

+Ensure that you have packrat installed.
+It can be installed by running the following command:

+`install.packages("renv")`

 When you open the project `CHiC_network.Rproj` in RStudio restore the Packrat snapshot:

-`packrat::restore()`
+`renv::restore()`

 ## Getting data